-Medical conditions do not exempt patients from payment for dental treatment.
+Medical conditions do not exempt you from payment for dental treatment.
 You'll be asked to show your dentist written proof that you do not have to pay for all or part of your NHS treatment.
-You will also be asked to sign a form to confirm that you do not have to pay.
+You'll also be asked to sign a form to confirm that you do not have to pay.

 Exemption for pregnant women

-Pregnant women and women who have had a baby in the last 12 months get free NHS dental treatment.
+Pregnant women and women who have had a baby or a stillbirth in the last 12 months get free NHS dental treatment.
 You may have to show proof, such as a maternity exemption certificate (MatEx), a maternity certificate (MATB1), or your baby's birth certificate.

 If you gave birth more than 12 months ago, you will not be entitled to free NHS dental treatment.
 The MatEx only gives exemption from NHS prescriptions.